GhostChild-spectre/GhostChild-spectre.github.io/Journal/Jelly.md

-#This is a practice maarkdown file.
+#this is a practice maarkdown file.

 -List item 1
 -list item 2